LarsNorlander/dev-diary/swift.md

 ### 2:24 PM

 Did the DNA search section of Chapter 2, which is all about searching.
 I've known about linear search and binary search for a while now but writing them out makes for a good exercise.

+## September 7, 2018

+Got to finally do some maze solving algorithms.
+I've always watched about them but never really got to learn how they work.
+I was able to implement and understand how depth-first search works.
+It took me a bit to get it but I did.
+Tomorrow, I'll do breadth-first search.